roytseng-tw/Detectron.pytorch/README.md

 2. Remove `TRAIN.WEIGHTS`, `TRAIN.DATASETS` and `TEST.DATASETS`
 3. For module type options (e.g `MODEL.CONV_BODY`, `FAST_RCNN.ROI_BOX_HEAD` ...), remove `add_` in the string if exists.
 4. If want to load ImageNet pretrained weights for the model, add `RESNETS.IMAGENET_PRETRAINED_WEIGHTS` pointing to the pretrained weight file.
 If not, set `MODEL.LOAD_IMAGENET_PRETRAINED_WEIGHTS` to `False`.
+5. Do **NOT** change the option `NUM_GPUS` in the config file.
+It's used to infer the original batch size for training, and learning rate will be linearly scaled according to batch size change.
+Proper learning rate adjustment is important for training with different batch size.

 ### Some more details